opendata-swiss/ogd-handbook-wiki/organization.md

-Title: Encouraging use in the organization
+Title: Promoting use and publication in your organization
 Category: Support
 Handbook: yes
 Tags:
 Date: 2015-1-1
 Slug: organization
 Authors:
-Summary: Discusses ways of promoting OGD publication and reuse in government offices and other organizations.
+Summary: Discusses ways of promoting OGD publication and reuse in government agencies and other organizations.
 Lang: en
 Draft: yes